stitchesjs/stitches/CONTRIBUTING.md

    # Build current code
    yarn build # or npm run build
    ```

+   > Note: ensure your version of Node is 14 or higher to run scripts

    ```bash
    # Push the branch for your new feature